CNES/ALCD/docs/source/tutorial.md

 ## Step 3

 It is now time to edit the masks layers.
-For each class (land, low clouds, etc), edit the corre- sponding layer.
+For each class (land, low clouds, etc), edit the corresponding layer.
 Add the points that you want to take as samples, by clicking on the image and pressing Enter for each point.
 We have found more efficient to use points rather than polygons, we later dilate the points by 3 pixels assuming the neighbourhood is homogeneous in terms of class, so you should avoid to use a pixel just at the edge of a feature (cloud, land).